Confused about what Medicare Part A and B actually cover, or how they fit into your healthcare plan?

 Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).

 Part A covers inpatient hospital care, doctors’ services, tests, and preventive services.
 You pay for services and items as you receive them.
-Eligibility for Medicare coverage for Part A and Part B services requires lawful presence in the U.S.
+Eligibility for Medicare coverage for Part A and B services requires lawful presence in the U.S.

-The result is that most people pay way more out of pocket than they expect to.
+Because of this most people pay way more out of pocket than they expect to.
 Planning for these costs is essential for anyone looking to protect their savings account.

 With a Medigap plan, it’s possible to get low-cost coverage for the things that Original Medicare doesn’t cover.